mr-atta/code_challenge_401/code.12/readme.md

 <br>

-- I create a class 'Node' I will use it in other classes to create our node
+- Create a class 'Animal' I will use it in other classes to create our node
-- and I create another class called PseudoQueue that has access to another one called Stack.
+- and I create another class called AnimalShelter that has access to another one called Queue.
-- The PseudoQueue class has a constructor and method, the constructor will create stackOne and stackTwo from Stack class
+- The AnimalShelter class has a constructor and method, the constructor will have this.cat is a Queue obj and this.dog is a Queue obj
-- and the method enqueue will take a value and it can add a one to the stack, the method dequeue doesn't take the value and can delete one from the top of the stack
+- and the method enqueue will take a value and it can add a one to the Queue , the method dequeue doesn't take the value and can delete one from the top of the Queue

 - Testing the code and check if we can add and delete by enqueue and dequeue methods by comparing the results.